rreece/rreece.github.io/outline-of-philosophy/invitation.md

     but they center on the premise that if we have any claim to what is, it better be informed by and consistent with science.
-    It often involves a skepticism of *a priori* metaphysics, and sometimes has further ontological commitments to the products of science, which concerns the debate of [scientific realism](http://rreece.github.io/outline-of-philosophy/scientific-realism.html).
+    It often involves a skepticism of *a priori* metaphysics, and sometimes has further qualified ontological commitments to the products of science, which concerns the debate of [scientific realism](http://rreece.github.io/outline-of-philosophy/scientific-realism.html).
     Another claim associated with ontological naturalism and closely related to epistemological naturalism is a rejection of ontologies to which we